-Photos Of Meghan Markle's Tiara At The Royal Wedding Show That The Bride Looked Perfectly Regal
+Meghan Markle's Tiara At The Royal Wedding Was Sparkly Perfection

 As much as Kensington Palace released plenty of details about Prince Harry's wedding to Meghan Markle in advance, there were a number of important questions left unanswered until the very last minute.
 What would Markle's dress look like?
 Would Harry wear a wedding band?
 Would Markle — the newly-minted Duchess of Sussex — choose to wear a tiara?
 It turned out that Markle did, in fact, don a tiara, and photos of Meghan Markle's tiara at the royal wedding show that she wore it like a true princess.